Google@SEAS Frequently Asked Questions

 How much storage space do I have with Google@SEAS?

-Google@SEAS provides unlimited storage space for active SEAS accounts.
+Google@SEAS provides generous storage space for active SEAS accounts.

 You will not be able to retrieve email, files or other Google@SEAS data after the associated SEAS account has expired.